Supercouple: Literature and toys

 Romantic and tragic themes found in modern supercouple stories have often been borrowed from classic literary couples.
 Romeo and Juliet, due to their enduring legacy and popularity, are considered an ideal supercouple outline for aspects of forbidden or tragic love, and the relationship between Antony and Cleopatra has been described as fitting the power-couple trope.

 In the genres of toys and comic books, toys were given their first prominent supercouple with the creation of Ken and Barbie by Mattel, in 1961, and comic book supercouples such as Superman and Lois Lane (created in 1938), and Peter Parker and Mary Jane Watson (created in 1966) are still popular today.

-The kinds of characters being described as supercouples is broadening.
-For example, Marvel Comics listed two non-household name superheroes (Rictor and Shatterstar) in a gay relationship as one of their superhero supercouples of 2010, alongside several of their more traditional pairings.